 6 Employee Termination Samples:

-6.A.
+6.a.
 Employee Termination Sample for Cause (Performance)

 Dear [Employee Name],